CullosK/MeXE402_Midterm_Cullos_Kristina-Verroya_Patrick/README.md

 # Logistic Regression
-* Logistic Regression present the learning algorithm used for binary classification.
+* Logistic Regression presents the learning algorithm used for binary classification.
 * This works with numerical inputs, so categorical data (e.g., gender, product type) needs to be encoded.
 Common techniques include.

-## Part-1 Data Processing
+## Part-1

 ### Importing libraries and the dataset